linl33/sync-endpoint-default-setup/README.md

 The default admin account is `cn=admin,dc=example,dc=org`.
 The default password is `admin`, it can be changed with the `LDAP_ADMIN_PASSWORD` environment variable in `ldap.env`.

 The default readonly account is `cn=readonly,dc=example,dc=org`.
 The defualt password is `readonly`, it can be changed with the `LDAP_READONLY_USER_PASSWORD` environment variable in `ldap.env`.
-This account is used by Sync endpoint to retrieve user information.
+This account is used by the Sync Endpoint to retrieve user information.

 #### Creating users (with phpLDAPadmin)